 LDF’s presence in Washington, D.C. has been an essential component of our nation’s civil rights progress.
 Over the decades, LDF has employed its expertise and worked to ensure that major civil rights laws including the Elementary and Secondary Education Act, the Fair Housing Act, the Voting Rights Act, and the Civil Rights Act of 1964, among others were passed, reauthorized, and expanded.
 Additionally, LDF remains a steadfast advocate in the quest to make the federal judiciary more diverse and representative of the nation.

 From the very beginning, LDF assembled a talented team of lawyers who have distinguished themselves in all areas of the legal profession.
-Following Thurgood Marshall, LDF has been ably led by Jack Greenberg (1961-1984), Julius Chambers (1984-1993), Elaine Jones (1993-2004), Ted Shaw (2004-2008), and now John Payton (2008-present).
+Following Thurgood Marshall, LDF has been ably led by Jack Greenberg (1961-1984), Julius Chambers (1984-1993), Elaine Jones (1993-2004), Ted Shaw (2004-2008), John Payton (2008-2012) and now Sherrilyn Ifill (2013-present).
 Each Director-Counsel is recognized as a leading civil rights advocate, and each has argued on behalf of LDF’s clients before the Supreme Court in pivotal civil rights cases.